SCIFIHISTORY.NET

 Picture

-On this day in 2002, Starfire Mutiny enjoyed its launch into the U.S. home video marketplace.
-Directed by Lloyd A. Simandl, the SciFi feature starred Joe Lara and Maureen LaVette, and here's the plot summary as provided by IMDB.com:
+On this day in 2002 (in America), Starfire Mutiny enjoyed its launch into the U.S. home video marketplace.
+Directed by Lloyd A. Simandl from a story by Chris Hyde, the SciFi feature starred Joe Lara, Maureen LaVette, Elise Muller, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "In future, the ozone layer is gone and Earth is a wasteland.
 Most survivors are on a space station, waiting for a chance to replenish the ozone, somehow.
 A dangerous man tries to take over the station, but its commander fights back."